Feb 24 2012

 On The Beach

-Every afternoon the gulls wintering in Volusia County, Florida congregate on the beach at Daytona Beach Shores.
-Before sunset thousands of them mill about or stand shoulder to shoulder facing the wind, unconcerned as people walk or drive by.
+Every afternoon the wintering gulls in Volusia County, Florida stand on the beach at Daytona Beach Shores.
+Just before sunset thousands of them stand shoulder to shoulder, facing the wind, unconcerned as people walk by.

-The beach is a hotspot for birders, too, because the gulls are so approachable.
-It’s easy to see their plumage details from only 20 feet away though it takes patience to pick through thousands of individuals.
-Everyone hopes for a rarity.
+The beach is a hotspot for birders because the gulls are so approachable.
+It’s easy to see their plumage only 20 feet away though it takes patience to find a rarity among the mass of individuals.

 On February 9 during my Florida vacation, Chuck Tague took me to see this spectacle and I met Michael Brothers of the Marine Science Center who monitors and photographs the gulls every day.
-While there we also saw my favorite raptor, a peregrine falcon looking for a meal.
+We also saw my favorite raptor, a peregrine falcon looking for a meal.

 The peregrine is still there.
 This week Michael witnessed a rare event which he reported on the BRDBRAIN listserve: